saveourtool/diktat/info/guide/guide-chapter-3.md

 # <a name="c3"></a>3.
 General formatting (typesetting)
 <!-- =============================================================================== -->
 ### <a name="c3.1"></a> 3.1 File-related rules
+This section describes the rules related to using files in your code.
-### <a name="r3.1.1"></a> Rule 3.1.1: Avoid files that are too long.
+#### <a name="r3.1.1"></a> 3.1.1 Avoid files that are too long

+If the file is too long and complex, it should be split into smaller files, functions, or modules.
 Files should not exceed 2000 lines (non-empty and non-commented lines).

-If the file is too long and complex, it should be split into smaller files, functions, or modules.
 It is recommended to horizontally or vertically split the file according to responsibilities or hierarchy of its parts.
 The only exception to this rule is code generation - the auto-generated files that are not manually modified can be longer.

-### <a name="r3.1.2"></a> Rule 3.1.2: Code blocks in the source file should be separated by one blank line.
+#### <a name="r3.1.2"></a> 3.1.2 Code blocks in the source file should be separated by one blank line
 A source file contains code blocks in the following order: copyright, package name, imports, and top-level classes.
 They should be separated by one blank line.

 a) Code blocks should be in the following order: